 3) the sender ensures that they arrive on time.

-Please note that we will always be more interested in American seed, and less interested in plants common in British or European gardens.
-Seed despatch to the USA from the SRGC Exchange is not affected by these changes; this will operate in the normal way.
-You will need to email us your 'Small lots of Seed Permit' and green & yellow labels separately; please do not send these to Marc with your seed donation.
+Please note that we will always be more interested in seed of American plants, and less interested in plants common in British or European gardens.
+Seed despatch to the USA from the SRGC Exchange is not affected by recent changes; this will operate in the normal way.
+You will need to email us your 'Small lots of Seed Permit' and Green & Yellow mailing labels separately; please do not send these to Marc with your seed donation.

 From members in Canada: